 A health plan is a year-long commitment with serious implications for your ability to access and afford health care, so you need information and options you can trust.

-Here at Freelancers Union, we can help you navigate the complexities of insurance markets to get the coverage you need at a price you can afford.
+Here at Freelancers Union, we can help you navigate the insurance market to get the coverage you need at a price you can afford.
 As an advocate for our members, our mission is to protect and improve the lives of independent workers.
-Part of that means helping you navigate the insurance industry as well as connecting you to quality coverage at an affordable price.
+Part of that means helping you navigate the insurance industry, as well as connecting you to quality coverage at the best possible price.

-Additionally, when it comes to insurance, we’re experts.
-We have over twenty years of experience connecting freelancers to the right insurance plans.
-When you purchase through us, you help sustain Freelancers Union’s advocacy, support, and community involvement and can rest assured that we’re here for you if you ever have questions about your health plan.
+When it comes to insurance, we’re experts.
+We have more than 20 years of experience connecting freelancers to the right insurance plans.
+When you purchase through us, you help sustain Freelancers Union’s advocacy, support, and community programs — at no cost to you!
+You can also rest assured that we’re here for you if you ever have questions about your health plan.

 Check your eligibility for free or heavily subsidized plans before shopping on exchanges.
 There are several government programs that may offer free or extremely low-cost coverage.
 These include:

 Be sure to consider your medical and financial needs.
-For example, if you are relatively young and healthy, you might want to select a high-deductible or catastrophic plan, whereas if you have a chronic medical condition, a plan with a more expensive premium but lower out-of-pocket costs might work better for you.
+For example, if you are relatively young and healthy, you might want to select a high-deductible or catastrophic plan.
+If you have a chronic medical condition, a plan with a more expensive premium but lower out-of-pocket costs might work better for you.
+Different

 There are several different types of cost associated with insurance plans:

-To help understand your health insurance plan, read over our glossary of health insurance terms.
+To help understand your health insurance plan, read our glossary of health insurance terms.

 The overall cost of your health insurance plan is typically a combination of the various pricing factors listed above.
 For example, plans with higher premiums (monthly payments) will frequently have lower copays and deductibles.
 If you expect to have high medical expenses in the next year, you may want to sign up for a plan with a higher premium and lower copays.